-Using the System of Rice Intensification at El Pedregal in Costa Rica
+Using the System of Rice Intensification at El Pedregal in Costa

 by Mr. Oscar Montero (edited by Rena Perez)